Supplementary data: Ontario

 Topic: Maintaining healthy body weight

-Title of image: Percentage of individuals in ON (aged ≥ 18) classified as overweight or obese in 2017-2018, by income quintile and sex
+Title of image: Percentage of females in ON (aged ≥ 18) classified as overweight or obese, by income quintile

 Priority 1 Action 2: Adopt proven practices known to reduce the risk of cancer